 Besides piece count, the other crucial feature of nonstick cookware that can be very confusing is the type of nonstick coating.
 Brands love to make up their own fancy names for their coatings.
 But the fact is all nonstick coatings fall into one of two categories: PTFE, and ceramic.
 We here at the nonstick cookware guide use both PTFE and ceramic.
 For details see our in depth explanation of coating types below the guide.

-Price range and other guide content is explained at the bottom of the guide.
+Column titles are explained at the bottom of the guide.
 You can sort the table the way you like by clicking on any column header.
 For example you can sort the table by price, number of pieces, or type of nonstick coating:

 The 7 columns in the guide are: